popcorncolonel/comp116-ebailey/forensics/README.md

 *What operating system, including version number, is being used?
 Please elaborate how you determined this information.*
 Kali Linux 1.0.9
-We discovered this information by simply viewing the file /etc/debian_version, which had the contents ‚ÄúKali Linux 1.0.9‚Äù
+We discovered this information by simply viewing the file /etc/debian_version, which had the contents ìKali Linux 1.0.9î

 *What applications are installed on the disk?
 Please elaborate how you determined this information*